Is It Okay To Stop Talking To My Toxic Mother?

 How does one work with a toxic mom or toxic parent?
 Here are some of the most common ways:

-Try an open, honest conversation, but manage your expectations
+Try an open, honest conversation, but manage your expectations if you have a toxic mother

 If your mother engages in toxic behavior, she may not be receptive to your genuine communication about how you feel.
 Toxic people are typically not self-aware.
 However, communication may be a starting point for you to break negative patterns.
 That's especially true if you don't hate your mom and want to save the relationship.
 You might start by letting her know that you need time to talk and for her to listen without interrupting.
 Let her know how you feel.
 Try using “I” statements.
 If she responds by making you feel guilty or with anger or tears, try to avoid getting drawn into the negative emotions.
 You can try to end the conversation and the interaction rather than get into an argument, be sent on a guilt trip, or begin second-guessing yourself.
 You can also try using compassion by saying something like, “I recognize this might be hard to hear.
 My intention is not to hurt you but to heal our relationship and end my feeling bad.”
 If she still displays her harmful behaviors, remove yourself from the situation.
 This is an example of a healthy boundary.